bocadilloproject/bocadillo/docs/getting-started/README.md

 ## What is Bocadillo?

 Bocadillo is a modern Python web framework that aims at **making async web apps and services fun to build and accessible to everyone**.
-We believe that web frameworks should be fun and easy to use while empowering the developer to make good decisions and build high-quality applications quickly.
+We ultimately believe that web frameworks should be fun and easy to use while empowering the developer to make good decisions and ship high-quality applications.

 ### Design